When to see a doctor

 By Mayo Clinic Staff

-In most cases, low potassium is found by a blood test that is done because of an illness, or because you are taking diuretics.
-It is rare for low potassium to cause isolated symptoms such as muscle cramps if you are feeling well in other respects.
+Low potassium typically is detected when you have a blood test due to an illness or the use of diuretics.
+It is rare for low potassium to cause symptoms if you are feeling well.

-Abnormal heart rhythms (arrhythmias) are the most worrisome complication of very low potassium levels, particularly in people with underlying heart disease.
+Irregular heart rhythms are the most worrisome complication of very low potassium levels, particularly in people who have heart disease.

-Talk to your doctor about what your blood test results mean.
-You may need to change a medication that's affecting your potassium level, or you may need to treat another medical condition that's causing your low potassium level.
+Talk to your healthcare professional about what your blood test results mean.
+You may need to change a medicine that's affecting your potassium level.
+Or you may need to treat another medical condition that's causing your low potassium.

-Treatment of low potassium is directed at the underlying cause and may include potassium supplements.
-Don't start taking potassium supplements without talking to your doctor first.
+Treatment for low potassium depends on the underlying cause.
+It may include potassium supplements.
+Don't start taking potassium supplements without talking to your healthcare professional.

 From Mayo Clinic to your inbox